MaxwellsDemon3142/macbook-setup/README.md

 # macbook-setup
-scripts for setting up a new macbook
+Scripts for setting up a new macbook.